 - Are unwilling or unable to make lifestyle changes necessary to keep your donor heart healthy, such as not using recreational drugs, not smoking and limiting alcohol use

 Ventricular assist devices

 Rejection of the donor heart.
-One of the most significant risks after a heart transplant is your body rejecting the donor heart.
+One of the most worrying risks after a heart transplant is your body rejecting the donor heart.

 How you prepare

 Preparations for a heart transplant often begin weeks or months before you receive a donor heart.